cardano-foundation/docs-cardano-org/getting-started/stake-pool-operators/index.rst

 Stake pools use the Cardano node to validate how the pool interacts with the network, sends transactions, creates blocks, and so on.

+**About Stake Pool Operators and Owners**

+Successfully operating a stake pool includes the roles of a stake pool operator and a stake pool owner(s).
+It is important to note that there is a conceptual difference between these two roles:

++ **A stake pool operator** is a person who is assigned responsibility for setting up and keeping the stake pool running, which means that they own or rent a server, hold the key of the stake pool, and hold responsibility for running and monitoring the node.
+With their key, a stake pool operator can sign blocks, register, re-register, or retire a stake pool, and post updated certificates.
++ **A stake pool owner** is a person who pledges their stake to the pool to increase the pool’s reward earning capacity and desirability.
+The ability of the owner to [pledge stake](https://docs.cardano.org/en/latest/explore-cardano/understanding-pledging-and-rewards.html) provides protection against Sybil attacks.

+Usually, the stake pool operator and the owner is the same person, however, a stake pool can also have multiple owners, who pledge their stake to form one larger pool to ensure it is competitive.
+Even in this case, there is still only one stake pool operator who is responsible for stake pool processes.

+It is essential that stake pool owners trust a stake pool operator.
+All operators’ and owners’ rewards are paid out into a single shared reward account associated with the reward address of the pool, and are distributed by the protocol amongst the owner accounts.
+The reason for this is that otherwise, everyone could choose to become a co-owner of a stake pool instead of delegating, which would render the mechanism of pledging stake ineffective.

+This makes it clear to all parties that an agreement is needed to define when and how the accumulated rewards in a shared account should be split.
+For example, they can agree to have the operator control the shared account, or they could choose to use a multisig account.

+To run a pool effectively, a bi-directional relationship and trust are crucial.
+If this trust is broken, other parties can lose in regards to accumulated or potential rewards, or reputation for the operator.

+*To eliminate such a case, it is beneficial for owners and operators to consider entering into contractual arrangements.*

 **Operating a stake pool**

 Stake pools are a key part of a decentralized Cardano, supporting the mechanisms that ensure the long-term health and liveness of the network.
 By running a stake pool, stake pool operators enable other users to participate in the protocol and gain rewards without needing to continuously run an online node.